-This morning, the Office for National Statistics published the monthly Labour Market Statistics (LMS) release for June 2013.
-This contains Labour Force Survey data for the period February to April 2013 and Jobseeker’s Allowance (JSA) claimant count data for May 2013.
-As in the case of last month’s LMS, this month’s data is fairly flat, with little change in either the employment or unemployment rates on the LFS-based measures, alongside a slight fall in the more timely claimant count unemployment.
+This morning, the Office for National Statistics published the Labour Market Statistics (LMS) release for June.
+This draws on Labour Force Survey data for the period February to April 2014 and Jobseekers’ Allowance claimant data for May 2014.

 Unemployment and Employment Rates